arrian/aripurcell.com/_posts/2013-12-10-extempore-on-windows.md

 {% endhighlight %}

-- Select all the text and type `Ctrl-X Ctrl-X` to evaluate the selection
+- Select all the text and type `ctrl-x ctrl-x`

-In the extempore process terminal window you should see a whole bunch of output.
-These are functions from the standard libraries being loaded.
+In the extempore process terminal window you should see some output from loading the standard libraries.
+If all goes well you should hear some sound.

 ## Where To From Here?